KIWOLY/Online-railway-ticket-system/README.md

 Purpose

-The system is designed to make railway ticket booking faster, easier, and more convenient for passengers.
+The system is designed to make railway ticket booking faster, easier, and more convenient for passengers and managements.